-Patients with heart failure typically suffer from decreasing levels of activity, decreased exercise tolerance, and shortness of breath.
+Patients with heart failure typically experience decreased tolerance for exercise, decreased ability to participate in activity, and shortness of breath.
 They do not necessarily experience chest pain.

-Diagnosis starts with questions about the patient’s history, and a physical examination.
-Special attention is given to identify possible causes, such as:
+Diagnosis starts with questions about the patient’s medical history and symptoms, and a physical examination.

 Physicians use several tests during the diagnosis and management of heart failure.
-Most are noninvasive, such as ECG, chest x-ray and echocardiography, but occasionally invasive tests such as cardiac catheterization are needed.
+Most tests are noninvasive, such as:

 In certain cases, devices such as pacemakers and defibrillators may be needed if symptoms persist.
 Advanced cases are evaluated to determine suitability for artificial heart pumps or heart transplantation.

-In all stages of the disease, patients and their families receive extensive information and education.
+In all stages of the heart failure, patients and their families receive extensive information and education.

-The Advanced Heart Failure and Transplant program is a multidisciplinary effort that involves a diverse range of healthcare professionals.
+The Heart Failure & Heart Transplantation Program is a multidisciplinary effort that involves a diverse range of healthcare professionals.
 Caregivers involved in patient care for this program are:

 Copyright © Cleveland Clinic Abu Dhabi LLC 2017